 However, in some parts of North America, the soil contains high levels of manganese.
 The municipal tap water and well water in these regions will also contain high levels of manganese.
 Water containing elevated manganese levels stains appliances and has an earthy, dirty, metallic taste.
 The mineral causes issues with water treatment appliances and water heaters, leading to decreased life spans and additional maintenance.

 Deeper wells have more manganese content because the water has much longer contact with the rock.
 In regions where coal has been mined, the metal occurs due to the surface and deep mining activities.
 Manganese occurs together with iron in groundwater though in much lower concentrations.
 Iron and manganese find their way into drinking water supplies and have strong metallic tastes.
 Though water from springs and wells has high iron and manganese content, it may appear colorless.
 Then when the water comes into contact with oxygen, the minerals oxidize to form black (manganese) or orange-brown (iron) compounds.
-Iron and manganese do not lead to any health concerns that why they are present in low concentrations in drinking water.
+Iron and manganese do not lead to any health concerns if they are present in low concentrations in drinking water.

 Testing for manganese in your water